 It had previously been planned that 2.4.7 Focus Visible would be promoted to Level A (from Level AA), but this change has now been reverted and isn’t going to happen.

-SC 2.4.11 Focus Not Obscured (Minimum)
+SC 2.4.11 Focus Not Obscured (Minimum) (Level AA)

-SC 2.4.11 requires that focused elements are not obscured by author-created content (browser-native or system content is excepted).
-It only applies to elements when they’re actually focused, not just to any element that might become focused.
 This benefits all keyboard users, particularly some users with cognitive or memory impairments, by ensuring that it’s easy to identify where the focus position is.

 How to meet 2.4.11

 The easiest way to meet this SC is not to have any kind of sticky or floating content at all.
-(This also intersects with 1.4.4 Resize text and 1.4.10 Reflow, if increases in page zoom cause focusable elements, or any other content, to become obscured.)

 However that may not be realistic, while sticky headers are a popular design choice.
 So in that case, content will need to be carefully tested, by manually tabbing forwards and backwards through the page, to ensure that no element is entirely obscured when it’s focused.

-SC 2.4.12 Focus Not Obscured (Enhanced)
+SC 2.4.12 Focus Not Obscured (Enhanced) (Level AAA)

-SC 2.4.13 Focus Appearance
+SC 2.4.13 Focus Appearance (Level AAA)

-However this new SC also has additional requirements for the contrast between focused and unfocused states, and potentially, for the shape or thickness of the focus indicator as well.
+This new SC has additional requirements for the contrast between focused and unfocused states, and for the overall size of the focus indicator.
 So it goes beyond those earlier SCs by requiring not just visibility, but a minimum level of visibility.
-This benefits all keyboard users, but particularly benefits low-vision keyboard users.

 How to meet 2.4.13